StormForgeDeveloper/StormForge/README.md

 # Prerequisites
 1. Linux sub system for WIndows.
 	- It's tested on Ubuntu 20.04.
-1. Visual Studio 19
+1. Visual Studio 2022.
+It should work with 2019 as well.
-1. CMake 3.16 or later
+1. CMake 3.22 or later

 I am in the middle of transtion to Linux sub system for Windows. some script may need Linux sub system with Ubuntu core while some others use cygwin.